 Under the new Stockport Safeguarding Children Partnership (SSCP) arrangements (PDF 2.6Mb) and inline with the Children and Social Work Act (2017), the process for reviewing cases has changed.

 Important lessons are learned from the detailed review of cases where children have died or received a life-threatening injury due to abuse or neglect.

-Each serious case review is managed by experienced senior managers drawn from SSCB agencies.
+Each serious case review is managed by experienced senior managers drawn from SSCP agencies.
 Members are identified according to the needs of each case to ensure that the panel is independent of involvement in the case and has access to any expert knowledge required.